11 Common Hydrangea Pests: How to Prevent and Treat Them

 The best way to prevent adult Japanese beetles is by controlling them when they are in their larval state as grubs which can be tricky.
 These grubs can typically be found in your lawn, or in your gardens nibbling on roots.
 Sometimes you can find grub trails in the lawn.
 These typically look like streaks of dead grass.

-If you don’t notice that you have a Japanese beetle problem until the adults have presented themselves, don’t worry, there are easy ways to manage these insects.
-Bonide carries a Japanese beetle killer that is available at most garden centers.
+If you don’t notice that you have a Japanese beetle problem until the adults have presented themselves, don’t worry.
+There are easy ways to manage these insects.

 It is important not to use pesticides while the hydrangeas are blooming to keep pollinators safe.
 If you don’t want to use pesticides at all, fill up a bucket of soapy water and knock the beetles into the bucket using your hand.